JUMP TO YOUR SECTION

 - Current Driver’s License or ID

-- Birth Certificate (if your name has changed due to adoption, marriage or divorce you will need to bring in your marriage license or court documents for the name change)
+- Birth Certificate (If your name has changed due to adoption, marriage, or divorce, bring legal documents such as a marriage license or court order)

-- Proof that you do not have a social security number.
-For example: a letter from the Social Security Administration.
+- If you do not have an SSN, provide a letter from the Social Security Administration

-- Current Utility Bill (even if it is mailed to a PO Box, it may have your physical address as the service address)
+- Utility Bill (even if mailed to a PO Box, it may list your physical address as the service address)

-- Vehicle Registration card that was issued over 30 days ago
+- Vehicle Registration (issued at least 30 days prior)

 - Pay Stub